 In addition, unpredictable challenges can surface as technologies evolve without their long-term vetting (e.g., cost-benefit analysis or life-cycle effects), for example, cobalt used to mobilize electric vehicles resulting in disposal and mining issues or sulfur dioxide seeding to improve reflective qualities of the atmosphere and cool the planet resulting in acid rain.
 Careful vetting is also often limited by a lack of shared information following negative technical incidents (e.g., registry).
-Although the nature of vetting can require countless rounds of experimentation for improvement, it can provide the necessary guardrails to prevent significant negative, unintended impacts.
-When well vetted in partnership with governmental support, like smart farming systems, technologies can improve efficiency and reduce resource consumption with minimal negative side effects.
+Although the nature of vetting can require countless rounds of experimentation for improvement, it can provide the necessary guardrails to help prevent significant negative, unintended impacts.
+When well vetted in partnership with governmental support, like smart farming systems, technologies can improve efficiency and reduce resource consumption with fewer negative side effects.

+- 1. Link and integrate major global methodologies.
 To address technical barriers that inhibit achieving a positive sustainable turnaround by 2030, major global methodologies should be linked and integrated through meaningful and practical objectives, strategies, targets, and metrics.
-Consider Malcolm Gladwell's description of the tipping point: the "magic moment when an idea, trend, or social behavior crosses a threshold, tips, and spreads like wildfire" and the following:

-- Create a global communications campaign to incentivize outreach between organizations and entities for exchange and collaboration. - Align the technical standards used by global entities to proactively drive the integration of the various methodologies. - Leverage AI technology to create maps of methodologies that identify the domain concepts and the relationships among them to harmonize them across domains and dimensions (as illustrated in map included later in this chapter), including the following:
+Consider Malcolm Gladwell's description of the tipping point: the "magic moment when an idea, trend, or social behavior crosses a threshold, tips, and spreads like wildfire" (Gladwell, 2000). - 2.
+Incentivize collaboration between organizations.
+Create a global communications campaign to incentivize outreach between organizations and entities for exchange and collaboration. - 3.
+Encourage compatibility /interoperability of technical standards.
+Align the technical standards used around the globe and /or by global entities to proactively drive the integration of the various methodologies - 4.
+Create maps of methodologies.
+Leverage AI technology to create maps of methodologies that identify the domain concepts and the relationships among them to harmonize them across domains and dimensions (as illustrated in a map included later in this chapter), including the following:

-- Ensure that the development of global maps of methodologies considers that a methodology that works in one location does not always work well in another.
-Allow for context-specific, communitydriven, and localized application of methodologies. - Utilize AI applications to match organizations and individuals and improve communication of shared goals, connecting the purpose of initiatives in alignment with the sustainable development goals (e.g., SDG and ESG). - Create maps or detailed registries of wicked problems discovered in vetting and deployment, including notable incidents in time to prevent future damage (e.g., "test and invest", IEEE P7010 Well-being Metrics Standard). - o Create applications for wicked problem prediction and mitigation. - Create incentives and systemic reminders (i.e., nudge theory and choice architecture, discussed by Richard H. Thaler) at the government level to encourage cooperation and collaboration between technical entities and stakeholders to achieve holistic innovations (e.g., organizations, institutions, agencies, businesses, nonprofits, communities, and individuals). - Provide some form of valuation/metric for each methodology that communicates the success of the methodology, and consider the following: - Create deterrents to avoid innovating for things that are not really necessary.
-For example, reduction in production may be a solution because it seems like we continue to create products, run into caused issues, then create rules and regulations to minimize those issues.
-We keep doing this in cycle after cycle into eternity, while no amount of knowledge and advancement has helped us find a sense of contentment and "enoughness."
-We have become an "issue-creating issue-solving species" that can potentially never be satisfied.
+- a.
+The development of global maps of methodologies should consider that a methodology that works in one location does not always work well in another.
+Allow for context-specific, community-driven, and localized application of methodologies. - b.
+Utilize AI applications to match organizations and individuals and improve communication of shared goals, connecting the purpose of initiatives in alignment with the sustainable development goals (e.g., SDG and ESG). - c.
+Create maps or detailed registries of wicked problems discovered in vetting and deployment, including notable incidents in time to prevent future damage (e.g., "test and invest", IEEE P7010TM,). - d.
+Create applications for wicked problem prediction and mitigation. - 5.
+Encourage governments to deploy tools like incentives and reminders to encourage collaboration and cooperation among stakeholders.
+Create incentives and systemic reminders (i.e., nudge theory and choice architecture, discussed by Richard H. Thaler) at the government level to encourage cooperation and collaboration between technical entities and stakeholders to achieve holistic innovations (e.g., organizations, institutions, agencies, businesses, nonprofits, communities, and individuals). - 6.
+Verify applicability of methodologies.
+Provide some form of valuation/metric for each methodology that communicates the success of the methodology, and consider the following: - a.
+Create deterrents to avoid innovating for things that are not necessary.
+For example, reduction in production may be a solution because it seems like societies continue to create products, run into issues they cause, then create rules and regulations to minimize those issues.
+Some societies keep doing this cycle after cycle, while no amount of knowledge and advancement has helped them find a sense of contentment and "enoughness."
+We have become an "issue-creating, issue-solving species" that can potentially never be satisfied.